How NOT to make Norwegian Potato Dumplings!

 In Romsdalen, where I am born, we call them raspaball.
 They are also called kumle, komle, kompe, potetball, klubb and a bunch of other names depending upon where you are in Norway.
 So here is my funny sorry about my first venture in creating Potato Dumplings.

 Do you have a funny or unusual cooking story?
 Bet most people do.

-I remember my ex-mother-in-law telling me that she once dropped her Thanksgiving turkey on the kitchen floor and then proceeded to place it back on the serving plate and bringing it to the dining room table.
-I bet that turkey was very "tasty".
+I remember my ex-mother-in-law telling me that she once dropped her Thanksgiving turkey on the kitchen floor and then proceeded to place it back on the serving plate and bringing it to the table.
+Must have been a tasty turkey dinner.
 OPS, that "was" a secret.

 Oh, Norwegian potato dumplings are soooo yummy, of course, to taste right, they must be made the way mom made them, according to "The Old Norwegian Tradition", of course.